-Training courses for Magnitude Centrifugal Maintenance and Operation are available online.
+Training courses for Magnitude Centrifugal Maintenance and Operation are held throughout the year at the Daikin Learning Institute in Verona, Virginia.
 The school curriculum includes instruction on basic refrigeration, MicroTech controllers and troubleshooting, enhancing chiller efficiency and reliability, system components, and other related subjects.
 For more information, visit us at www.DaikinApplied.com and click on Training or call the Training Department.
 Refer to the back cover of this manual for contact information.